Nonparametric tests of treatment effect homogeneity for policy-makers: Implementation

 \subsection{Computation}

-Approaches 1 and 3 can be implemented using mixed integer linear programming \citep{kitagawa2018should,zhou2023offline}.
-For the constant threshold rules class \eqref{class:consitant_indicator}, one can recalculate $\theta^+_{n,\delta}(f)$ and $\theta^-_{\delta,f,n}$ over all cut-offs defined by the observed values of $X_s$, and take the maximum/minimum.
-At larger sample sizes, one could instead work with a reduced grid of values.

-For Approach 2, the optimisation problem can be solved using standard software for convex programming e.g. \verb|CVXR| in \verb|R| \citep{fu2017cvxr}.
-The dimension of the basis $p$ can in principle be large, although this must be traded off with the additional computational complexity.
-This choice of $\mathcal{F}$ grants a greater degree of flexibility as the class contains functions that are discontinuous and can be locally non smooth (i.e., non-differentiable).
+Approaches 1 and 3 can be implemented using mixed integer programming \citep{kitagawa2018should,athey2021policy}.
+For the threshold class \eqref{class:consistant_indicator}, one can recalculate $\theta^+_{n,\delta}(f)$ and $\theta^-_{\delta,f,n}$ over all cut-offs defined by the observed values of $X_s$, and take the maximum/minimum.
+For large $n$, one could instead work with a reduced grid of values.
+For Approach 2, the optimisation problem can be solved using standard software for convex programming e.g. \verb|CVXR| in \verb|R| \citep{fu2020cvxr}.
+The dimension of the basis $p$ can in principle be large, although this must be traded off with the computational complexity.
+This choice of $\mathcal{F}$ grants a greater degree of flexibility as the class contains functions that are discontinuous and can be locally non-smooth.
 In order to respect the bounds on $f$, we also recommend re-scaling each basis function so that it falls in $[0,1]$ and enforcing the constraint that the coefficients also reside within [0,1].
+Developing feasible computational routines for other function classes is an important topic for future work.